Amar2502/Library_Management/README.md

 ## Known Issues & Improvements

 1. **Fine Processing**:
    - The fine calculation mechanism is under development.
-We are working to fix the logic to ensure fines are correctly calculated based on overdue days.
+I am working to fix the logic to ensure fines are correctly calculated based on overdue days.

 2. **Extend Due Date**:
-   - The ability for admins to extend the return date for books is currently being developed.
+   - The ability for students to extend the return date for books is currently being developed.

 3. **Authorization Issues**:
    - There are some minor authorization-related issues that need to be resolved.
 For example, the system may allow some users to access certain admin-only pages unintentionally.
-We are working on improving role-based access control (RBAC).
+I am working on improving role-based access control (RBAC).

 4. **Additional Features**:
    - Pending features include the ability to search for books by title or author, advanced filtering options, and user notifications for overdue books.